saulmaldonado/dotenv-types-generator/CONTRIBUTING.md

 6. If needed, write tests using Jest
 7. Test your changes, ensure 100% code coverage (`npm test --coverage`)
 8. Push and [Create new Pull Request](https://help.github.com/articles/creating-a-pull-request/)

+## Yargs
+We use Yargs to build the CLI tool.
+If you wish to add options or extensions, familiarize yourself with building CLI tools with Yargs [https://github.com/yargs/yargs](https://github.com/yargs/yargs)

 ## Testing